 Compared to many big cities, it’s easy to connect to folks who can help you, whether it’s access to capital, advice or to influence legislative change.
-In addition, angels that invest local companies benefit from income tax credits in both Minnesota and North Dakota, helping to mitigate the risk that is inherent in investing in startups.
+In addition, angels that invest in local companies benefit from income tax credits in both Minnesota and North Dakota, helping to mitigate the risk that is inherent in investing in startups.
 Below are a number of funding sources that we are connected to or can make connections to.

 Seed Capital - Local & State

-The FM Angel Investment Fund had been the Fargo Moorhead’s primary angel investment fund over the past decade, looking for equity investment opportunities in early to mid-stage private companies in North Dakota or Minnesota, that operate in the manufacturing or technology sector with high growth potential.
-With this fund currently fully funded, the 701 Angel Fund was established in 2015 to attract capital and startup investments.
-The 701 Angel Fund invests in determined entrepreneurs and high-growth opportunities.
-The fund works with other regional investors to maximize the exit potential of our start-up investments.
+The 701 Fund was established in 2015 to attract capital and startup investments.
+The 701 Fund invests in determined entrepreneurs and high-growth opportunities.
+The fund works with other regional investors to maximize the exit potential of the start-up investments.
 The fund is certified as a North Dakota Angel Fund by the ND Tax Department and is a Certified Angel Fund for the Minnesota Angel Tax Credit.
 The first fund has been fully utilized, but Fund 2 ($5 million) was raised in early 2022.

 The Dakota Venture Group (DVG) is a University of North Dakota student-run venture capital investment fund, founded in 2006.
 DVG manages multiple funds and utilizes a vast network of industry expertise in its due diligence research and investment decision making.